TuVanDev/TuVanDev/README.md

 At 16, I unearthed my passion for website development, a journey that has been the cornerstone of my career ever since.
 Specializing in Magento and Adobe Commerce development, I have consistently refined my skills, earning recognition as an authority in the field.
 Collaborating closely with influential figures like Mark Shust, a luminary in the Magento ecosystem, I now prodly hold the position of Magento Tech Guruat M.Academy.
 Remarkably, I achieved the esteemed Adobe Commerce Developer Expert with Cloud Add-on certification through dedicated self-study, practical experience and perseverance, bypassing the reliance on popular paid preparation courses and guides for exam success.

-With 10 years of experience, I am skilled in both backend and frontend development, but my main focus and specialization lie in backend development.
+With over a decade of experience, I am skilled in both backend and frontend development, but my main focus and specialization lie in backend development.
 I have a strong ability to troubleshoot and fix bugs.
 I take great pride in my attention to detail, ensuring accuracy and precision in every aspect of my work.
 I am able to work well in team environments and also work independently.

 What sets me apart from other developers is my exclusive focus on Magento.
 I am not hesitant to tackle challenging tasks or issues that others may shy away from.
 While many developers work with multiple platforms such as Laravel, Drupal, WordPress, Shopify, Big Commerce, etc., I specialize solely in Magento.
 I follow Magento's coding standards and best practices to ensure secure and maintainable code.